Next Start

 What Kind of Future Are You Building?

-Our Welding Technology program helps you train for a career as a welding technician in a variety of industries including construction, aerospace, transportation, manufacturing and fabrication.
+Our Welding Technology program helps students train for a career as a welder.1 These courses for welding students teach fundamental techniques used by professionals in a variety of industries, including construction, aerospace, transportation, manufacturing and fabrication.

 Introduction to Welding, Safety and Careers

-In this course students will be introduced to the various types of welding methods and equipment used.
-Students will learn about personal protection and safety while operating welding equipment.
-Students will also be introduced to two different types of thermal cutting using both plasma and oxy/fuel equipment.
-Also covered will be the many careers and positions that a successful welder may pursue and how to obtain a weld certification in the industry.
+Also covered will be an introduction to two different types of thermal cutting using both plasma and oxy/fuel equipment.
+Students can also learn about the many careers and positions that a successful welder may pursue and how to obtain a weld certification in the industry.

 Principles of Welding

-In principles of welding students will be introduced to the different types of joints, positions and symbols used throughout welding technology.
-Students will learn about the properties of metal, their classification and how to use tools to prepare it for welding.
-Also covered will be inspection and defect testing of welds for the purposes of certification.
+Students will be introduced to the different types of joints, positions and symbols used throughout welding technology.
+Students can learn about the properties of metal, their classification and how to prepare tools for welding.
+Also covered will be welding inspection and weld defect testing.

 Gas Metal Arc Welding I (GMAW)